dolthub/docs/packages/dolt/content/reference/sql/version-control/remotes.md

 A running [Dolt](https://doltdb.com) `sql-server` can expose all the databases on it through an HTTP(s) remote endpoint.
 To configure this, you include a `remotesapi:` configuration stanza inside the `config.yaml` file given to `sql-server` command.
 The stanza currently supports a single integer field, `port:`, which defines the TCP port the remotesapi endpoint will be exposed on.
 Providing a port will cause the sql-server process to run a remotesapi endpoint on the provided port.
 The listening IP address is the same as for the SQL server itself.
 If the MySQL server itself is configured with a TLS key and certificate then the endpoint will use the same TLS configuration as the SQL server endpoint itself and it will require HTTPS.

-The exposed remotesapi endpoint for a `sql-server` is currrently read-only.
-A Dolt client can `clone`, `fetch`, and `pull` from it, but cannot `push` to it.

 Authenticating to the remotesapi exposed on a `sql-server` works differently than authenticating to a typical HTTPS Dolt remote.
 Authentication to a sql-server remote is based on SQL users, passwords and grants, as opposed to the `dolt creds` functionality which is used above in DoltHub and DoltLab remotes.
-The Dolt client's `clone`, `fetch`, and `pull` commands support a `--user` parameter, which can be used to supply a username for authentication when interacting with the remote.
-The password to be used is supplied through an environment variable, `DOLT_REMOTE_PASSWORD`, which should be set to the appropriate value when the `clone`/`fetch`/`pull` command is run.
+The Dolt client's `clone`, `fetch`, `pull`, and `push` commands support a `--user` parameter, which can be used to supply a username for authentication when interacting with the remote.
+The password to be used is supplied through an environment variable, `DOLT_REMOTE_PASSWORD`, which should be set to the appropriate value when the `clone`/`fetch`/`pull`/`push` command is run.
 This username and password correspond to a configured SQL user on the sql-server.

+### Reading from sql-server
-The SQL user whose credentials are being used to authenticate to the remotesapi endpoint must have a grant for the `CLONE_ADMIN` privilege on the server to which they are connecting.
+The `clone`,`fetch`, and `pull` operations require the SQL user must have a grant for the `CLONE_ADMIN` privilege on the server to which they are connecting.
 Here is an end-to-end example showing exposing the remotesapi on a running sql-server, granting a user permissions to a database on it, and then cloning that database from a Dolt client.

-We configure the remotesapi to run on the sql-server and run the sql-server process:
+We configure the remotesapi to run on the `sql-server` and run the sql-server process:

 ```
 $ cat config.yaml